Why should we choose you to photograph our wedding?

 Yes – I have full public liability and indemnity insurance.

 Do we need to feed you?

-If you are booking me on the six-hour package or above, I would really appreciate refreshments on the day.
+If you are booking me on six hours attendance or above, I would really appreciate refreshments on the day.
 I would not have time to eat the full cooked meal, but I would be delighted with sandwiches and soft drinks whilst you’re having your wedding breakfast.

 If booking me for the entire day, additional sandwiches or a selection from your evening buffet would be welcome.

-Is it possible to book the USB only package for now, then possibly upgrade to an album at a later stage?
+Is it possible to book the attendance only package for now, then add on an album at a later stage?

 Many couples take this approach, and yes you’re welcome to do this.
 There is no difference in cost if you order your album two weeks or two years after your wedding.

 Do you have a pre-wedding meeting with us at the venue?

 I like to meet you a few weeks before your wedding to have a run-through of timings, types of photographs, specific groups and your precise requirements.
 It also helps to walk around the various backdrops with you to discuss both your and my ideas.

 This meeting is offered as standard if booking me for at least 6 hours attendance.